pbstark/basicsKavli18/kavliStat18.md

     + Klemes (1989)
     + LeCam (1977)
     + Stark and Freedman (2003)
+    + Stark (2015)
+    + Cornell (1968)
     + Mulargia et al. (2017)
     + Urban (2015), including [the supplementary materials](http://science.sciencemag.org/content/suppl/2015/04/29/348.6234.571.DC1?_ga=2.4039536.1548654680.1531042126-749553562.1514254187)
 1. Work the self-test problems in the chapters of SticiGui assigned for this lecture.
 1. Mathematics students, please find a non-mathematics student, and vice versa.
 Discuss the LeCam, Klemes, and Urban  papers with each other; explain to each other (or figure out together) any concepts you don't understand.
 1. **To hand in:** Urban estimates that 7.9% of species will become extinct as a result of climate change, with a 95% confidence interval of [6.2%, 9.8%].
 Explain how Urban calculates the estimate and uncertainty.
 Is his work based on a random sample of species?
 Of geography?
 Explain his statistical model.
 Identify where in his work he assumes that associations are response schedules.
 (Hint: one of his references is McDonald, K.A., and J.H.
 Brown, 1992.
 Using montane mammals to model extinctions due to global change. _Conserv.
 Biol._, _6_, 409--415. doi:10.1046/j.1523-1739.1992.06030409.x) For each such assumption, say whether you think it is reasonable, and explain why.
 Some aspects of the paper are Bayesian.
 What are the priors?
 What do the uncertainties mean?
 Is the interval [6.2%, 9.8%] a confidence interval?
 List 5 sources of uncertainty that he omits.
 Do you think those sources are smaller or larger than those he includes?
 Explain.

+### Notes.

++ Theories of Probability _define_ what probability means.
+What does it mean to say, "the chance a fair coin lands heads when it is tossed is 50%"?
+Three common interpretations, plus two others:
+    - equally likely outcomes
+    - frequency theory
+    - subjective theory
+    - probability models
+    - metaphor
++ How does probability enter a scientific question?
+    - "physics" of the problem (or measurement error) involves randomness
+    - deliberate randomization (sampling, randomized experiments)
+    - invented model or analogy or metaphor
+    - frequencies are not probabilities (nor, in general, estimates of probabilities)
++ Kolmogorov's axioms: mathematical probability
+    - partitions
+    - simple consequences of the axioms
+    - Bonferroni's inequality, inclusion-exclusion
+    - conditional probability
+    - multiplication rule
+    - law of total probability
+    - Bayes' rule
++ Random variables
+    - random variables derived from box models
++ Expectation
+    - Law of Large Numbers
+    - expected value
+    - expected value of functions of a random variable
+    - standard error and variance
+    - tail sum formula
+    - Jensen's inequality
+    - Markov's inequality
+    - Chebychev's inequality
+    - conditional expectation
+        + law of iterated expectation
+        + Eve's law
++ Parameters, statistics, estimators
+    - assessing estimators
+        + bias, variance, MSE
+        + loss, risk
+        + optimality criteria, including minimax
+    - confidence sets
++ Bayes estimation and inference
+    - priors
+        + "uninformative" priors
+        + conjugate priors
+    - posteriors
+    - posterior risk and optimal Bayes estimates
+    - credible regions
+    - interpretation
+        + example: election audits
++ Connections between Bayesian and Frequentist approaches
+    - admissibility
+    - duality between minimax and Bayes for least-favorable prior
+    - consistency results for proper priors, fixed-dimension parameters
+    - contrasting the meanings of uncertainty: what is fixed, and what is random?
++ Representing uncertainty:
+    - Epistemic uncertainty
+    - Aleatory uncertainty
+    - Is all uncertainty representable as a probability?
+    - Priors add information to constraints
+    - Does it matter?
++ Examples
+    - historical nuclear tests
+    - avian / wind-turbine interactions
+    - probabilistic seismic hazard analysis
+    - climate change and extinctions

 ---

 ## Lecture 3: Tests